 Welcome to Day 30 of the Newbie Series!
-Since it’s our last day, this crocheted ripple dish towel is kind of like your final exam, and combines a lot of the techniques we’ve learned this month.
-This towel pattern primarily uses double crochets and a combination of increases and decreases to create a rolling ripple pattern.
+Since it’s our last day, this ripple dish towel crochet pattern is kind of like your final exam, and combines a lot of the techniques we’ve learned this month.
+The Ripple Dish Towel pattern primarily uses double crochets and a combination of increases and decreases to create a rolling ripple pattern.
 You’ll also use single crochets and your color-changing skills to create skinny accent stripes.

 I love repetitive patterns like ripples because the stitch repeat is easy to remember (lots of twos!) and you can space out and watch TV or listen to an audiobook.
 Some crocheters like challenging, complicated patterns or intricate laces, but I’m more into the meditative, repetitive rhythm of a classic stitch.
 If this is your first time crocheting the ripple stitch (like most of you in the Newbie Series) – enjoy it!
 It might take a row or two to get the hang of the pattern, but it’ll be smooth sailing once you memorize the counts.